Skip to content

 Parameters:

 Two values to compute the bitwise XOR operation between.
-If a string is provided, it is assumed to be the name of the column vector.
+If a string is provided, it is assumed to be the name of the column.
+If a Column is provided, it is assumed to be a column.
+If a Func is provided, it is assumed to be a function returning an int.
 If an integer is provided, it is assumed to be a constant value.

 Returns: